Insight-Services-APAC/azure-identity-and-access-powershell/azure/adc/README.md

 }
 ```

-## Converting a ImmutableId to a DN
+## Converting the ImmutableId to a DN
 ```powershell
     function ConvertFrom-ImmutableIdToDn {
       <#